 Bikes are allowed in both directions on almost any street in Brussels.
 For one way streets, this means that as long as the sign says “Excepte / Uitgezonderd” with a picture of a bike, you can ride in the opposite direction.
 Studies have shown that there is no increase in accidents on these kinds of roads.

-Otherwise, cyclists are obliged to follow the same rules as cars: giving priority to pedestrians and vehicles entering from the right, stopping at red lights, and obeying all traffic signs.
+Otherwise, cyclists must follow the same rules as cars: giving priority to pedestrians and vehicles entering from the right, stopping at red lights, and obeying traffic signs.
 Bikes cannot ride on the sidewalks.

-Where there is a designated bike path, bikes are obliged to use it – though if it is shared with pedestrians, pedestrians have the right of way.
+Where there is a bike path, bikes must use it.
+If it is shared with pedestrians, pedestrians have the right of way.

 Once you start biking, you’ll notice that some streets are more bike-friendly than others, certain roads follow ridges rather than climbing hills, and there are some intersections to be avoided at all costs.

-The best way to find your own cycling routes is to take a look at the Brussels cycling map, available for sale in a waterproof hardcopy or for free download (see Useful information section below).
+The best way to find your own cycling routes is to take a look at the Brussels cycling map, available for sale in a waterproof hardcopy or for free download.
 The map shows the contours of hills and also codes the streets of the city in terms of their openness for bikes.
-It can seem a little complicated at first, but once you learn how to read it, you won’t leave home without it.
+It can seem a little complex at first; once you learn how to read it, you won’t leave home without it.

 If there is one basic rule of bike security in Brussels it is this: skimp on the bike, splurge on the lock.
 Bike theft is reality in Brussels, if you bike long enough, you’ll have one stolen; consider it something of a rite of passage.